How vegan mayonnaise convinced Jeff Bezos to make his first investment in South America

 That’s right, mayo.
 Amid a booming and sometimes delirious food technology market that Bezos helped ignite through Amazon’s acquisitions in recent years, three Chilean entrepreneurs discovered that their country has a secret ingredient—mayonnaise— that could be an asset for them.
 That in part explains why last week they closed a new round of financing that included millions of dollars from Bezos Expeditions, the family office investment arm of the Amazon founder, its first investment in the region.
 Amazon has struggled in its efforts to expand in Latin America due to competition from local retailers and only now is trying to grow in Brazil after years of setbacks.

 The company, NotCo, uses machine learning to produce plant-based food alternatives such as milk, ice cream, and mayonnaise.
 This month they are expanding to Brazil, where they already have an agreement with retailing giant Pao de Acucar, and they expect to have operations in the United States by the first quarter of 2020, Matías Muchnick, chief executive and one of the founders, said in an interview with Fast Company.
-He was introduced to Bezos Expeditions’ managing director, Melinda Lewison, by Stanford professor Jonathan Levay after attending a 2017 event at the university organized by some Argentine investors in NotCo.
+He was introduced to Bezos Expeditions’ managing director, Melinda Lewison, by Stanford professor Jonathan Levav after attending a 2018 event at the university organized by NotCo’s Argentine investors.

 That rapid expansion, in part, drove the interest from Bezos Expeditions, Muchnick says, noting that it was drawn to the startup’s ability to scale.

-The Latin America startup scene is far more developed than it was a decade ago and a small group of U.S. investors have remained active throughout, but the region still boasts few young companies that have made it globally.
+The Latin America startup scene is far more developed than it was a decade ago and a small group of U.S. investors has remained active throughout, but the region still boasts few young companies that have made it globally.

 In winning the attention of Bezos, NotCo could be providing a sort of template for other global entrepreneurs.
 Start local, gain traction and revenue in one product area in which you can succeed, partner with quality early-stage investors, and then expand quickly.